vsohail/KitchenNinja/README.md

 * Week 3 (3/3 - 3/10/2015)
  * Design Ingredient sprite.
  * Start working on game logic
+ * (PM notes by Harshit) When knife hits an object partially, results in multiple objects being sent off track.
+Needs a fix of some sort
 * Week 4 (3/10 - 3/17/2015)
  * Start working on initial level
  * Tune controls on left/right machete with respect to ingredients